emmy-codes/Star-Trek-Museum/README.md

 The get in touch page has the phone, address and email for contact, along with a form for those who prefer, and a map (to a fake/incorrect address).

 The 404 page (not counted in the 4 page site) has an image/gif of Captain Picard facepalming with a button link to get back to the homepage.

+A 5th page simply lets the user know their contact form has been submitted, which helps the user to stay on my website rather than being sent to Githubs default response.

 ### General features on each page